 Sangiovese is a chameleon grape that takes on the gifts of its terroir and expresses those gifts with such nuance.
 It can be cheerful and fruit-forward or bold and brooding depending on the wine style.
-If you're a fan of Sangiovese, here are alternative wines to try.

 by Michelle Lim Warner